in Princeton Junction, NJ • 2026 Buying Guide

 Key considerations for buying a single-family home in Princeton Junction include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Princeton Junction currently spend an average of 34 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Princeton Junction currently spend an average of 11 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.